 What are the Criteria for Schedule III Drugs?

 There are different criteria for each drug classification, and a drug may put into one based on different reasons.
-According to the DOJ, here are the criteria for schedule III drugs:
+According to the DEA, here are the criteria for schedule III drugs:

-All of these criteria are important when listing a drug as a schedule III substance.
+All these criteria are important when listing a drug as a schedule III substance.
 The abuse potential must be low, but not so low that there is no potential at all.
-There also needs to be an accepted medical use for it, and the drug must be prescribed for whatever that use is.
-Dependence can be possible and so can withdrawal symptoms, but they should be moderate and not life-threatening.
+The drug must also have accepted medical usage and must be prescribed for that use.
+Dependence can be possible as are withdrawal symptoms, but they should be moderate and not life-threatening.

 What are the Drugs that Fall Under the Schedule III Category?

-There are actually many drugs which fall under this category.
-There still needs to be some regulation on them, but they are not as dangerous as schedule I drugs which have “no currently accepted medical usage in the United States” or even schedule II drugs which have a higher potential for abuse.
+Many drugs fall under Schedule III.
+Regulations are still required to ensure their safe usage, but they are not as dangerous as schedule I drugs which have “no currently accepted medical usage in the United States” or even schedule II drugs, which have a higher potential for abuse.

-According to the DHS, some of the drugs which fall into the schedule III category are:
+Some drugs that fall into the schedule III category are:

 - Acetaminophen and Hydrocodone combinations (treat moderate-to-severe pain)